-I had never heard of a Trunk or Treat until I became a children’s minister a year ago.
-To be honest, I thought the idea was blasphemous to encourage trick or treating.
+I had never heard of a church based Trunk or Treat until I became a children’s minister a few year ago.
+To be honest, I wondered if the idea was blasphemous to encourage trick or treating at the church facility.
 I found out quickly that it was an excellent outreach event to our community.

 Update 10/31/2011 In some communities, church based Halloween alternatives are becoming more popular than traditional Trick-or-Treating.

-How To Do a Trunk or Treat at Church
+How To Plan a Trunk or Treat at Church

 First, make sure your church is on board with this.
 Some churches have Reformation parties, others have autumn events or a Fall Festival.
 As I said, I had never heard of Trunk or Treat before and can only assume it is a regional phenomenon–at the very least it has yet to hit the St. Louis area where I grew up.